-The present study is motivated to understand the interaction between the flow and structural deformation when passive VIV is triggered in combination with active pitch oscillation enforced on the structure.
-Compared to other research works on similar subjects, we start from the square cylinder body attached with the flexible splitter plate for which an overview of the previous studies is presented above, while these studies focused on a stationary scenario that does not involve enforced oscillations.
+The present study is motivated to understand the interaction between the flow and structural deformation when passive VIV is triggered in combination with active pitch oscillation of the structure.
+A flexible splitter plate attached to a square cylinder is investigated.
+This configuration has been simulated in previous studies where the square cylinder is stationary.^{3-9,11} In contrast, the square cylinder is enforced to oscillate in the present study.
 The previous data of the stationary scenario will support the method validation in this study and be used as a reference to address how the enforced oscillation affects VIV.
-The aims are to explore the effects of the active pitch oscillation on the passive vibrations of the downstream splitter plate.
-The changes of the lift and drag forces, as well as the structure deformations, due to the active oscillation will be addressed.
+The aim is to explore the effects of the active pitch oscillation on the passive vibrations of the downstream splitter plate.
+The changes in the lift and drag forces, as well as the structural deformations, will be addressed.
 Moreover, the onset conditions of the lock-in phenomenon will be understood based on the analysis of variable changes in time and frequency domains.
-The effects of the enforced pitch frequency on the FSI will be explored in terms of the predominant flow and structure characteristics.
+The effects of the enforced pitch frequency will be explored in terms of the predominant flow and structure characteristics.